Buckinghamshire County Council Waste Management Project

 of residual waste were handled for energy recovery, 110,038 tonnes of which was Buckinghamshire County Council contract waste.

 average electricity generated from waste recovery at Greatmoor EfW.

 Our electricity output was the equivalent to that needed to power 40,000 homes.

-through the operation of High Heavens Waste Transfer Station to deliver contract waste to Greatmoor EfW.
+through the operation of High Heavens Waste Transfer Station to feed contract waste to Greatmoor EfW

 engaged with during 12 educational outreach sessions.

 During the contract year FCC handled 291,666 tonnes of residual waste.
 Contract Waste (managed by BCC) was delivered by the various districts within Buckinghamshire and also from the household recycling centres (HRC).
 Bulky waste from the HRC sites is shredded by BCC and delivered to High Heavens Waste Transfer Station to allow this material to be accepted at Greatmoor EfW, thus diverting this tonnage from landfill disposal.
 In addition to Contract Waste, Third Party Residual waste was handled at Greatmoor EfW.
 A summary of the total waste inputs is displayed in table 1.

 |Chiltern & Wycombe District Councils||45,219|

 |South Bucks District Council||11,071|

 |Shredded bulky waste (BCC)||8,205|